The Bankrate promise

 - Capital One Access grants you opportunities to snag presale tickets and exclusive sporting, musical and culinary experiences

-- Capital One Mobile App controls and other and security features like Card Lock, $0 Fraud Liability, account alerts and emergency card replacement
+- Capital One Mobile app controls and other security features like card lock, $0 fraud liability, account alerts and emergency card replacement

-- Over 10 partner travel programs to transfer Capital One miles to for a potentially higher value, including major airlines and hotels like JetBlue and Wyndham Rewards
+- 17 partner travel programs to transfer Capital One miles to for a potentially higher value, including airlines and hotels like Aeromexico and Wyndham Rewards

 Lesser-known Capital One Venture benefits

-Although they may not be the top-billed benefits, these features certainly help make the Capital One Venture card a unique, competitive choice.
+Although they may not be the top-billed benefits of the Capital One Venture card, these features certainly help make the card a unique, competitive choice.
 After diving into the card terms, here are the most noteworthy perks that may have slipped under your radar:

 Paying with your Venture card can insure eligible purchases—and yourself—with these staple travel card protections: